Continuity properties of measurable group cohomology: Agreement with other cohomology theories

 In this table a tick indicates that the assumptions on $(G,A)$ listed for that row suffice to imply equality between $\rmH_\m^\ast$ and another theory, and a cross indicates that they do not suffice (although of course equality may still hold under more restrictive assumptions).

 The first row of this table is given by Theorem A and the corresponding results for $\rmH^\ast_\rm{ss}$, which follow from the degeneration of the second tableau of the spectral sequence that defines it; this latter is explained for the proof of Theorem 3 in~\cite{Wig73}, or also for Lemma 2.5 and Corollary 2.6 in Lichtenbaum~\cite{Lic09}.
+There results together amount to the Fr\'echet-module case of Theorem E.

 The isomorphism $\rmH_\m^\ast(G,A) \cong \rmH^\ast_\rm{cts}(G,A)$ for totally disconnected $G$ appears in~\cite{Wig73} as Theorem 1.
 That argument is analogous to our proof of Theorem A above.
 The point is that if $G$ is totally disconnected then any continuous map from $G^n$ to a Polish $G$-module $A$ can be continuously lifted through any surjection from another Polish $G$-module onto $A$, by Michael's selection theorems from~\cite{Mic56,Mic57}.
 As a result the functor $\rmH^\ast_\rm{cts}(G,\cdot)$ gives a long exact sequence for any short exact sequence in $\sfP(G)$ and so agrees with $\rmH_\m^\ast(G,\cdot)$ by Buchsbaum's criterion.
 The demonstration that $\a$ is an isomorphism in this case follows the same principle (and also bears comparison with Wigner's proof of his Theorem 2), although here effaceability holds in general and the point is to show that $\rmH^\ast_\rm{ss}(G,\cdot)$ is still a cohomological functor when restricted to the category of $G$-modules.
 Another appeal to the Michael selection theorem shows that for an exact sequence as in~(\ref{eq:sh-ex}) the corresponding sequence of semi-simplicial sheaves on $G^\bullet$,